hraban/cl-nix-lite/README.md

 Are you unhappy with your bundled ASDF?
 Just include `asdf` as any other lisp dependency to get the latest one.
 It will automatically be picked up.

+### Emacs & SLIME (or: Working in the REPL)

+See the [Emacs & SLIME example](examples/emacs-slime) for a trick to use this during interactive development.

+It includes a cl-nix-lite alternative to `ql:quickload` for working in the REPL.

 ## Output: binary, .fasl files, or a lisp binary?

 Is your program itself intended to be used as a dependency?
 Then you don’t need to do anything special: pre-compiled .fasls will be left next to each .lisp file, and you can include your derivation itself as a `lispDependencies` entry for another lisp derivation.
 This is appropriate for libraries, e.g. alexandria.